-Car parking rates for the Parramatta City Centre are contained in Clause 22C of Parramatta City Centre LEP 2007.
+Car parking rates for the Parramatta City Centre deferred area are contained in Clause 7.3 Car Parking of Parramatta LEP 2011.
 These rates are maximums rates and are not to be exceeded.

 Car Parking Rates

 - O.1 To facilitate an appropriate level of on-site parking provision in the city centre to cater for a mix of development types. - O.2 To minimise the visual impact of on-site parking. - O.3 To provide adequate space for parking and manoeuvring of vehicles (including service vehicles and bicycles). - O.4 To recognise the complementary use and benefit of public transport and non-motorised modes of transport such as bicycles and walking.